Skip to ContentSkip to Navigation

 information literacy training

 We are continuously innovating our teaching practices, making use of active teaching methods to make the sessions more interactive.
-Moreover, we are currently developing an e-learning module and a series of knowledge clips on information literacy topics, and we are creating an online manual on how to conduct a systematic literature review.
+Moreover, we are currently developing an e-learning module and a series of knowledge clips on information literacy topics, and we are creating an online manual on how to conduct a systematic review.

 How do you stay up to date in the constantly changing digital learning environment?